nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Implementing the proposed extension of sorting upcoming tasks would better address the issue.
 Additionally, having unnecessarily longer syntax would decrease the speed at which the user would be able to operate, which goes against Dash's primary design goal of prioritizing speed.

-### \[Proposed\] Using the Up/Down Arrow Keys to Select Previous User Inputs
+### \[Implemented\] Using the Up/Down Arrow Keys to Select Previous User Inputs (Joshua)

-A proposed improvement to the text-based input method is to allow users to easily reenter previously inputted commands by retrieving their past inputs to the CLI using the up and down arrow keys.
-We feel that this is a subtle feature which will improve the usability of the app.
+An implemented improvement to the text-based input method is to allow users to easily reenter previously inputted commands by retrieving their past inputs to the CLI using the up and down arrow keys.
+We feel that this is a subtle feature which greatly improves the speed and usability of the app.

-An example use case would be when a user wants to add two tasks with description "CS2100 Tutorial 7" and "CS2100 Tutorial 8" to their task List.
+An example use case would be when a user wants to add two tasks with descriptions "CS2100 Tutorial 7" and "CS2100 Tutorial 8" to their task List.
 Instead of typing out a near-identical command for the second task, they could press the up arrow key, access their previously entered commmand and change '7' to '8'.

+Another example use case would be when a user accidentally deletes an entry in Dash by entering the wrong index.
+As long as the entry was added within the past 10 commands, the user can press the up arrow key until the command that corresponds to adding that entry is set in the command box.
+The user can then simply press enter to add the entry again.

 #### Implementation

-The proposed implementation involves adding a new class `PreviousUserInputList` to `Model`.
-This class will encapsulate a list of Strings, which will be used to set the text in the `CommandBox`.
-This list will be updated in `LogicManager` if the user input results in a valid command execution.
-There will be an equivalent class in `Storage` to store this list.
+The implementation involves adding a new class `UserInputList` to `Model`.
+When a user enters an input in the command box, the `UserInputList` is updated in `LogicManager` if this user input results in a valid command execution.
+On app startup and after any successful command execution, the `CommandBox` is reinitialised with an updated list of user input strings from the `Model`.

-In order to facilitate selection of previous user inputs with the arrow keys, we must keep track of the index of the above list.
-This index will be located in the `CommandBox` and will be used to select the appropriate user input to set as the text in the text box.
+In order to allow the user to scroll through their past inputs to select a particular one, we must keep track of which input string the CLI is currently displaying.
+This is implemented in `CommandBox` by keeping track of the index of the string being displayed within the list of input strings.
+When the up or down arrow keys are pressed, `CommandBox` increments or decrements the index, retrieves the new string corresponding to it, and displays it.

+The storage of the `UserInputList` works similarly to the storage of the `TaskList` and `AddressBook`.
+When the app is started, a `UserInputList` is constructed using the `userinputlist.json` file in the `data` folder.
+Conversely, when the app is closed, the `userinputlist.json` file is updated using the `UserInputList`.

 #### Design considerations